MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private-link.md

 ## Private Link and network security groups

 By default, network policies are disabled for a subnet in a virtual network.
-To utilize network policies like UDRs and NSGs support, network policy support must be enabled for the subnet.
-This setting is only applicable to private endpoints within the subnet.
+To utilize network policies like UDRs and NSGs support, you must enable network policy support for the subnet.
+This setting is applicable only to private endpoints within the subnet.
 This setting affects all private endpoints within the subnet.
 For other resources in the subnet, access is controlled based on security rules in the NSG.

-Network policies can be enabled either for NSGs only, for UDRs only or for both.
+You can enable network policies for NSGs only, for UDRs only, or for both.
 For more information, see [Manage network policies for private endpoints](/azure/private-link/disable-private-endpoint-network-policy?tabs=network-policy-portal).

 Limitations to NSGs and private endpoints are listed in [What is a private endpoint?](/azure/private-link/private-endpoint-overview).